XpressAI/xircuits.io/docs/tutorials/AutoML/Pycaretclustering.md

 ![Cluster_CaNA](pycaret_images/Cluster_CaNA.png)

-6. Lastly, `SaveModelAnomaly` This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.
+6. Lastly, `SaveModelClustering` This component saves the transformation pipeline and trained model object into the current working directory as a pickle file for later use.